Visual-Meta

 Hypertext ’21 Conference.
 A Brief Introduction is available, as well as a Full Introduction.
 The conference proceeding documents of ’21 & ’22 features Visual-Meta.

 In short, we are working towards richly interactive, robust documents.
-If this is interesting to you, please have a look at who we are and feel free to get in touch.
+If this is interesting to you, please have a look at who is behind Visual-Meta and feel free to get in touch.

 Frode Alexander Hegland